shashanka2a/MonadPay/ARCHITECTURE.md

 ## Conclusion

-This architecture provides a scalable, secure foundation for MonadPay.
+This architecture provides a scalable, secure foundation for monadpay.
 The separation of concerns (frontend, middleware, contracts) allows for independent development and deployment.